Wackersdorf reprocessing plant

-The Wackersdorf nuclear reprocessing plant (Wiederaufbereitungsanlage Wackersdorf, abbreviated WAA Wackersdorf) was a planned reprocessing plant in Wackersdorf in Bavaria, Germany.
+The Wackersdorf nuclear reprocessing plant (Wiederaufbereitungsanlage Wackersdorf (WAA)) was a planned reprocessing plant in Wackersdorf in Bavaria, Germany.
 Because of protests, the plant was never completed.
 Today it is an industrial site with no special features.

 Anti-WAA protest

 In the early 1980s, plans to build a nuclear fuel reprocessing plant in the Bavarian town of Wackersdorf led to major protests.
+Even during the initial clearing work, demonstrators attempted to occupy the construction site, erecting the Free Republic of Wackerland shantytown in 1985.
+After 18 days, it was cleared in January 1986 in a large-scale police operation.
+The district administrator of Schwandorf (district), Hans Schuierer, also refused to sign the necessary permits for the plant's construction.
+To circumvent the district administrator's blockade, the Bavarian State Parliament passed the "Lex Schuierer".
+Many people and politicians from Austria also demonstrated against the construction of the nuclear facility in Bavaria.
+Following entry bans and border blockades, the WAA conflict between Bavaria and Austria escalated.

 In 1986, peaceful protests as well as heavy confrontations between West German police armed with stun grenades, rubber bullets, water cannons, CS gas and CN-gas and demonstrators of which some were armed with slingshots, crowbars and Molotov cocktails took place at multiple occasions at the site of a nuclear reprocessing plant in Wackersdorf.
-The plans for the plant were abandoned in 1988.
+The plans for the plant were abandoned in 1989.
 It is still unclear whether protests, plant economics, or the death of the Minister-President of the state of Bavaria, Franz Josef Strauß, in 1988 led to the decision.

 The Anti-WAAhnsinns Festivals were political rock concerts which took place in Germany in the 1980s.
 (The name is a pun on WAA and Wahnsinn = madness.)
 Their purpose was to support protests against a planned nuclear reprocessing plant in Wackersdorf.
 In 1986, the fifth festival marked the peak of the protest movement against the plant.